Frequently Asked Product Questions

 Yes and no. Even though a business such as ours will buy products directly from manufacturers in Hapan, you will find that many (not all) Japanese products are frequently made in countries other than Japan.
 When you see “Made in Japan” on a product, the manufacturer could be outsourcing production from countries other than Japan which could include China, Taiwan or Vietnam.
 Products marked as “Made in Japan” are normally designed by a Japanese company, prototyped in a Japanese factory, and tested for performance and quality.
 Following that, during the mass production stage, it is possible that a portion of the total manufacturing volume is sourced from an overseas factory.
 International factories follow the same manufacturing method as Japanese factories, and quality control is carried out.

 Where To Buy Bento Boxes

 A bento cooked at home is filled with the devotion of the eater’s family.
-But with more and more moms working outside the house, bento are now being offered in growing quantities at department shops, supermarkets, and convenience stores.
-There are also establishments specialised on takeaway bento.
+But with more and more moms working outside the house, bento is now being offered in growing quantities at department shops, supermarkets, and convenience stores.
+There are also establishments specialised in takeaway bento.